kusumaai/Bot/tests/readme.md

 2. Integration tests go in tests/integration/
 3. Use fixtures from conftest.py for shared resources
 4. Follow existing test patterns for consistency

+# Testing Documentation

+## Overview

+The testing suite is designed to ensure the reliability and safety of the trading system through comprehensive unit tests, integration tests, and system tests.

+## Test Structure